Secure Check Fail Bootloader: How to Fix Safely

 1. Enter Recovery Mode.

-Wipe Cache Partition
+2. Select Wipe Cache Partition.

-1. Confirm.
+3. Confirm.

-Reboot System Now
+4. Select Reboot System Now.

 This does not erase personal data.

-How to Enter Samsung Download Mode
+How to enter Samsung Download Mode

 Most Samsung repairs require Download Mode.

-Common Method
+Common method

 1. Turn off device.

-Volume Down + Power
+2. Hold Volume Down + Power.

-1. Follow on-screen instructions.
+3. Follow on-screen instructions.

-2. Press Volume Up to continue.
+4. Press Volume Up to continue.

 Newer Samsung devices may require connecting a USB cable while holding volume buttons.